SingaporeCSS/talk.css/notes/talk-42.md

 # HTML and CSS News for August 2019

-# HTML and CSS News for August 2019

 ## Browser updates

 - [HTML & CSS-related updates for developers in Firefox 68](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/68)